Detroit Mercy Titans: Football (discontinued)

 John Idzik was the head coach for the final three seasons of the football program, from 1962 until 1964.
 His coaching record at Detroit was 6 wins, 21 losses and 1 tie.
 The school then disbanded the football team after the 1964 season due to cost.

 Other

 Since 1996–97, Detroit Mercy athletic teams have won 26 league championships and made 13 NCAA postseason championships.
 The most recent team to do so was Detroit Mercy's softball team, which won the Horizon League Championship in 2019 and advanced to the NCAA Tournament for the first time in program history.

 Tournaments

-Detroit Mercy has been a host institution for several NCAA Tournament men’s basketball games.
-The University hosted the 2008 NCAA Midwest Regional and 2009 NCAA Final Four, played at Ford Field, as well as the 2018 NCAA First and Second Round games, played at Little Caesars Arena.
-In 2021, Detroit Mercy and Oakland University will team up to co-host the 2021 NCAA First and Second Round games, scheduled to be played at Little Caesars Arena.
+Detroit Mercy has been a host institution for several NCAA Tournament men's basketball games.
+The university hosted the 2008 Midwest Regional and 2009 Final Four, played at Ford Field, as well as the 2018 First and Second Round games, played at Little Caesars Arena.
+In 2021, Detroit Mercy and Oakland University were scheduled to co-host the 2021 First and Second Round games at Little Caesars Arena, but the entire tournament was moved to Indianapolis due to COVID-19 concerns.
+Detroit Mercy and Oakland are scheduled to co-host the 2024 Midwest Regional at Little Caesar's Arena.